How To Prepare for Memorial Day Email Marketing Campaign

 by Irene Dmitrieva

-How to get the most of a Memorial Day email marketing campaign
+How to get the most out of a Memorial Day email marketing campaign

 Segment the audience

-Proper email segmentation is crucial when it comes to marketing, as it can significantly enhance your sales.
+Proper email segmentation is crucial when it comes to marketing, as it can significantly boost your sales.
 With Memorial Day email campaigns, it’s important to consider:

 • Loyal customers segment.
-Don’t forget to show your appreciation to your VIP customers, who are regular purchasers of your products.
+Don’t forget to show appreciation to your loyal customers.
 Offer them a gift or free shipping as a token of gratitude.
 This way, you can maintain a positive relationship between your brand and consumers.

 Memorial Day discount email example